glouppe/info8002-large-scale-data-systems/lecture8.md

     - To detect failures
     - To send instructions and collect state information
 - An *operation log* persists master's state to permanent storage.
-    - In case master crashes, its state can be recovered.
+    - In case master crashes, its state can be recovered (more later).

 ---